Take Action

 What else can I do?

 Your supermarket might listen if you send them an email about their pesticide use, but they are much more likely to take action if hundreds, or even thousands of their customers contact them calling for the same thing.
-Help spread the word by emailing the online action to friends and family or sharing it on social media.
+Help spread the word by sharing the online action on social media and emailing it to friends and family.

 #toxicsupermarkets